 Mind Blown.

-How to store Homemade Peanut Butter Cups
+Storing Your Homemade Salted Peanut Butter Cups

 These homemade peanut butter cups are best stored in the freezer or fridge.
 Since there is no cocoa butter or any other filler ingredients, they melt fairly easily.